WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 On the category “Idols Of The Theater” Sir Francis writes:

 “Lastly, there are Idols which have immigrated into men’s minds from the various dogmas of philosophies…These I call Idols of the Theater, because in my judgment all the received systems are but so many stage plays, representing worlds of their own creation after an unreal and scenic fashion.
-Nor is it only of the systems now in vogue, or only of the ancient sects and philosophies, that I speak; for many more plays of the same kind may yet be composed and in like artificial manner set forth; seeing that errors the most widely different have nevertheless causes for the most part alike.
-Neither again do I mean this only of entire systems, but also of many principles and axioms in science, which by tradition, credulity, and negligence have come to be received.”
+Nor is it only of the systems now in vogue, or only of the ancient sects and philosophies, that I speak; for many more plays of the same kind may yet be composed and in like artificial manner set forth; …which by tradition, credulity, and negligence have come to be received.”

 The Theater Of Hoaxes

 The Shakespeare Hoax is the mother hoax because it spawned many another hoax.
 Pull it apart for examination and the implications are staggering.
-The Shakespeare Hoax has tied the tiniest psycho-spiritual details of separate individual lives into the collective patterns of world history; it showed us the way to the New World bred by The Enlightenment, invented by one man but built by many, this man symbolized by the Freemasonic hero-architect Hiram Abiff, who has for some time now urged on his people to the building of a Theater Of Hoaxes- where all the world’s a stage and the curtain is slowly rising on a world-encompassing tragi-comedy of a technocratic dystopia.
+The Shakespeare Hoax has tied the tiniest psycho-spiritual details of separate individual lives into the collective patterns of world history; it showed us the way to the New World bred by The Enlightenment, invented by one man and built by many, this man symbolized by the Freemasonic hero-architect Hiram Abiff, who has for some time now urged on his people to the building of a Theater Of Hoaxes- where all the world’s a stage and the curtain is slowly rising on his dream a world-encompassing tragi-comedy: a technocratic dystopia.

 Sophisticated Practices Of Psychological Manipulation

-As Nicole Shanahan explains regarding her inability, because of “sophisticated practices of psychological manipulation”, to discuss the damage done to her child: (photo is a link)
+Listen as Nicole Shanahan explains her inability, because of “sophisticated practices of psychological manipulation”, to discuss the damage done to her child: (photo is a link)

 The origin story/Big Lie turned meta-Myth was never even clearly spoken or written down, which is where this gets is so incredibly important, as we are all at risk of becoming ‘players’.
 The Myth of the miracle man from Stratford was merely suggested.
-It was created by fiat, by the elaborate literary hoax of the introduction to the First Folio (and by the remarkable quality of the contents of the book, the nature of the plays themselves, creating in the people a desire and need for the origin story).
-The First Folio was of 36 plays, 18 of which had not been known to exist previous to the book’s printing, with an elaborate multi page introduction containing the famous and absurd etching of the supposed author, called the Drueshout portrait.
-This origin story soon to become meta-Myth was created by those who knew the introduction to the First Folio and ran with it-it’s not actually in the book!
-It was only suggested.
-The introduction to a book of plays made all of them ‘players’, however many of them were initiates into the Mithraism of the day, Freemasonry.
+It was created by fiat, by the elaborate literary hoax of the introduction to the First Folio (and by the remarkable quality of the contents of the book, the nature of the plays themselves, creating in the people a desire and need for an origin story).
+The First Folio was a collection of 36 plays, 18 of which had not been known to exist previous to the book’s printing, with an elaborate multi-page introduction containing the famous and absurd etching of the supposed author, called the Drueshout portrait.
+This origin story soon to become meta-Myth was created by those who knew the introduction to the First Folio and ran with it-the origin mythnot actually in the book!
+It’s only suggested.
+The introduction to a book of plays made all of the future myth-makers ‘mere players’ of the Shakespeare Effect.
+However, many of them were initiates into the Mithraism of the day, Freemasonry.

 We are creatures who need to believe.
 We need identity, a purpose and a path.
 For that reason we need stories to tell us who we are, and we are told stories from a very young age.
 Some stories are true and some stories are lies.
 The biggest and most important stories, the stories with the most impact are Myths.
 Myths rule the world.
 A Myth is NOT a lie.
 But a lie can become a Myth.